Principal Graduation Events

 Wednesday, April 22, 2015, 2:30 - 4:30 p.m.

 555 Lerner Hall

-Open only to those who have applied for May and October graduation and February grads.
+Open only to those who have applied for May or October graduation and February graduates.

-Celebrate your upcoming graduation at the Senior/Alumni Graduation Reception just for the Class of 2014!
-Mix and mingle with recent alumni, learn about the many opportunities to stay connected with the Columbia community, enjoy complimentary drinks and appetizers, and have the chance to win several raffle prizes.
+Celebrate your upcoming graduation at the Senior/Alumni Graduation Reception.
+Mingle with recent alumni, learn about the many opportunities to stay connected with the Columbia community, enjoy complimentary drinks and appetizers, and enter to win several raffle prizes.